isotopp/isotopp.github.io/_posts/2019-12-30-sonos-recycle-mode.md

 not a minus.
 Instead there is a pretty hard blowback on Twitter.
 Most people criticise that this bricks the device.

-Which is kind of the point in a Trade-In.
+Which is kind of the point in a Trade-Up.